radixdlt/olympia-node/system-tests/specification/docker-tests.md

 #### Environment

-A network of > 3 nodes.
+A network of 4 or 5 nodes.

 #### Test Steps
 1) After the network has started, assert liveness
-2) Block port 30000 via iptables.
-This is the default "gossip" port for the nodes
+2) For each node, block port 30000 via iptables
 3) A liveness test should fail
-4) The ports are unblocked and all nodes have liveness
+4) The ports are unblocked and liveness is asserted again

 #### Comments

-This is a somewhat destructive test.
-When run as a cluster test, it has brought down the network.
+This is a somewhat destructive test and has desynced the network in the past.